 Please refer to the academic section of UMN's website for further details on the classes.

-Students can go for the semester (Fall/Spring) or for one of two summer sessions.
+Students can go for the semester (Fall/Spring) or during the summer.
+During the summer students have a choice between two 6 week summer sessions or one 9 week summer session.
 Please reference UMN's website for specific dates.

 University of Iowa